taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 `function.launch_kernel`

 Launches a Taichi kernel with the provided arguments.
-The arguments MUST have the same count and types in the same order as in the source code.
+The arguments *must* have the same count and types in the same order as in the source code.

 `function.launch_compute_graph`